whiteprints/whiteprints/CONTRIBUTING.md

 Before submitting changes:

-  - Quality check

   - I agree to follow this project's [Code of Conduct](CODE_OF_CONDUCT.md)
   - I have performed a self-review of my own code
   - I have included relevant tests
   - I have commented my code, particularly in hard-to-understand areas
   - I have made corresponding changes to the documentation

+### Contributor License Agreement

-  - By making a contribution to this project, I certify that:
+By making a contribution to this project, I (the contributor) hereby certify that

-    - The contributor represents and warrants, on behalf of their employer or other principal if they are acting within the scope of their employment or otherwise as the agent of a legal entity, that they have the right and authority to make their contribution under these terms.
+- The contributor represents and warrants, on behalf of their employer or other principal **if** they are acting within the scope of their employment or otherwise as the agent of a legal entity, that they have the right and authority to make their contribution under these terms.
-    - The contribution was created in whole or in part by me and I have the right to submit it under the license of the file(s) modified or created;
+- The contribution was created in whole or in part by me and I have the right to submit it under the license of the file(s) modified or created; **or**
-      **or**
-    - the contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the license of the file(s) modified of created.
+- the contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the license of the file(s) modified or created.